arya45/100-days-of-code/README.md

 ### Day 1: June 27, 2021

 Learned about `git fetch`, `git pull`, `git push`.
 Restarted my 100 days of code progress.
 Wrote some details about my housing market project, for planning.

+### Day 2: June 29, 2021

+Added my Udacity data analysis project exploring the incidence of missed medical appointments in a dataset of 110.000+ medical appointments in Brazil.
+The repo is called "noshow-brazil".
+I need to add a README in the coming days.